ashBenny/Passport-GoogleAuth-Login/README.md

 # Passport-GoogleAuth-Login
-Login system with passport and Google Auth
+Login system with passport and Google Auth (Server side)